-Global Nonviolent Film Festival is the most important and renowned nonviolent film festival in the world and it takes place on-line.
+The Global Nonviolent Film Festival is the world’s leading and most renowned nonviolent film festival since 2012.

 The films submitted must be available in English language or in their original language with English subtitles.